-If cardio-pulmonary arrest occurred, CPR is immediately performed.
+If the cardiopulmonary arrest occurred, CPR is immediately performed.
 Start CPR according to current guidelines (Soar et al, 2008; Smeltzer & Bare, 2004).

 Pharmacological treatment aims to decrease vascular permeability, restore vascular tone and provide emergency support to basic life functions (Smeltzer & Bare, 2004; NHTA, 1990).

 Highest concentration of oxygen is immediately administered, preferably using a mask with an oxygen reservoir which gives 60%-100% O2 concentration.
-Use self-inflating bag for patient with tracheostomy or endotracheal tube (Soar et al, 2008).
+Use self-inflating bag for patients with tracheostomy or endotracheal tube (Soar et al, 2008).
 Anaphylactic shock and the other types of shock are characterized by generalized cellular hypoxia resulted from poor tissue perfusion and decrease oxygen.
-The severity, irreversible damage and mortality after shock are strongly associated with depleted oxygen level in the brain (Cui et al, 2006).
+The severity, irreversible damage and mortality aftershock are strongly associated with depleted oxygen levels in the brain (Cui et al, 2006).

 Large volumes of fluid may leak from the patient’s circulation during anaphylactic reaction because of fluid shift during systemic inflammatory process and increase urinary output resulting to hypovolemia.
 There will also be vasodilatation.
 A large volume of fluid may be needed to treat hypovolemia and promote circulation.
 Fluid resuscitation should be infused immediately.
 Hartmann’s solution or 0.9% saline are advised for fluid management.
 Be careful with the use of colloids and crystalloids as this may cause anaphylaxis (Soar et al, 2008).